Take Me Home Program

 National Night Out (NNO) is an annual event that teams law enforcement agencies with citizens, community leaders, civic groups, and local businesses to promote safe, healthy neighborhoods.
 NNO is designed to heighten crime and drug prevention awareness; generate support for, and participation in, local anticrime programs; strengthen neighborhood spirit and police-community partnerships; and send a message to criminals letting them know that neighborhoods are organized and fighting back.

 Shop With A Cop

 The Wake Forest Police Department is a proud sponsor of the Law Enforcement Torch Run for Special Olympics.
 The department raises funds through donations, events and the sale of Torch Run merchandise such as T-shirts and hats.
 The police department believes Special Olympics North Carolina is a worthy cause and has proudly participated in this fundraiser for over 10 years.
 All funds obtained by the department are donated directly to the Law Enforcement Torch Run for Special Olympics.
-For more information, contact Officer Scott Graham at 919-554-6150.
+For more information, contact Officer Robert Wilkinson at 919-554-6150.

 Annual Turkey Drive

 Each year in October the Wake Forest Police Department begins accepting monetary donations as part of its annual Turkey Drive.
 Several weeks later, the department schedules a day for residents to drop off frozen turkeys at the Police Department.

 In an effort to protect Wake Forest residents from becoming victims of crime when selling or purchasing items advertised online, the Wake Forest Police Department introduced Operation Safe Sale.
 The initiative provides the police department as a safe zone for transactions advertised online.